mikolajkozlowskiii/witchblog-microservices/README.md

 3. **Generate Divination** - If payment is successful, it triggers an event to generate divination:
     - 3.1) Random tarot cards are generated with meanings and possible reversing cards
     - 3.2) Build prompt for divination based on user info and drawn tarot cards
-    - 3.3) Call LLM (Large Language Model) and get the divination answer
+    - 3.3) Call LLM and get the divination answer

 Administrators can check profit.
 The system calculates profit by subtracting LLM token costs from total payments received from users.